| Axis | Members |

 - Custody funds

-- Move funds without an explicitly enabled signing path and user/policy approval
+- Move funds without an enabled signing band and user/policy approval

 Remaining Risks

 Non-custodial does not mean zero risk.
-Important risks that remain with the operator:- Enabling broader bands than needed
+Operator-side risks:- Enabling broader bands than needed (MCP)

 - Running on a compromised host